🔥 Why I Wasn’t Ready For College Baseball

 And I was throwing 78 to 80

-So my physical therapy “workouts”, running poles, and messing around with “mechanical fixes” and “new arm slots” wasn’t getting me any results at all.
+So my physical therapy “workouts”, running poles, mechanical “fixes” and “new arm slots” wasn’t getting me any results at all.

 The only reason for my “success” at an extremely low level, was due to my sport skill